-You’ll spend a year at Chiang Mai University in Thailand, and you could improve your Chinese at universities in Beijing, Shanghai or Taipei.
+You’ll spend a year at an institute such as Chiang Mai University in Thailand, and you could improve your Chinese at universities in Beijing, Shanghai or Taipei.

 It’s a fantastic opportunity to develop your language skills and gain a new appreciation of both Chinese and Thai cultures.
 It can also really enhance your CV.
 For many of our students, it’s the highlight of their degree.